jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

-- From here, you can see how ChatGPT 5 fulfils the prompt request from start to finish
+- From here, you can see how ChatGPT-5 fulfils the prompt request from start to finish